mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 ``Expected Response Code: 200
 Content-Type: application/json``

-The response body is the campaign data, either as a direct JSON payload or a ZIP file.
-The ``Content-Type`` header in the response will indicate the format.
+The response body is the Campaign data, either as a direct JSON payload or a ZIP file.
+The ``Content-Type`` header in the response indicates the format.
 For example, ``application/json`` or ``application/zip``.

 .. vale off